salma2vec/lda-simplex-geometry/README.md

 # lda & simplex geometry
-enabling a deep understanding and efficient implementation of lda with a focus on the geometric intuition of high-dim simplexes.
+deeper understanding and efficient implementation of lda with a focus on the geometric intuition of high-dim simplexes.

 ## highlights
 1. **probabilistic modeling**: